josiahn99/kc1yqn-website/learning_plan/index.md

 # RF Roadmap

-### Motivation
+## Motivation

-My childhood curiosity about how the universe works has come back strong, sparked by reading *Remembrance of Earth’s Past* by Liu Cixin and listening to the *Daniel and Kelly's Extraordinary Universe* podcast.
-Amateur radio is the perfect playground to explore the electromagnetic spectrum while logging observations and testing ideas.
+My childhood curiosity about how the universe works has returned strongly, sparked by reading Remembrance of Earth’s Past by Liu Cixin and listening to the Daniel and Kelly's Extraordinary Universe podcast.

+Amateur radio provides a unique way to interact directly with electromagnetic phenomena rather than only reading about them.

-The goal is to build a solid foundation in RF and approach it like a lab — measuring, tweaking, and learning from each effort.
+The goal is to build a solid foundation in RF and approach amateur radio like a laboratory — measuring, tweaking, and learning from each experiment.

 This roadmap is organized around three interrelated areas:

-* Operating & Experimentation
+* Operating & Experimenting
 * Theory
-* Connected Technical Interests
+* Related Technical Interests

-Each section supports the others and helps make progress measurable.
+Each section supports the others and makes progress measurable.

 ---

-### Initial Objective
+## Initial Objective

 The first milestone is to get a strong handle on the General and Amateur Extra exam material while also starting small experiments.